ragnarzone/ragnarzone/README.md

 * C/C++
 * Java and Spring core
 * Python
-* Linux and basics of Bash scripting
+* Linux and Bash scripting
 * Basics of HTML and CSS
-* Git workflow
 ---

 📨 Here are my contacts: